sethvm/figwalk/README.md

 $ cd figwalk
 $ npm install
 ```
-To compile a plugin, navigate to its directory, e.g.
+Compile the plugin template
 ```
-$ cd starter
-$ tsc
+$ npm run build
 ```

-## :computer: Running Plugins
+## :computer: Running in Figma
  - In the Figma desktop app, Navigate to the `Plugins` menu via the user dropdown
  - Under `In development`, open the menu and select `Import plugin from manifest...`
- - Select the `manifest.json` file in the folder of the desired plugin
+ - Select the `manifest.json` file in the project root folder
  - Open any Figma board and load the plugin from the `Plugins > Development` menu

 ## :stars: To-Do
  - Implement React tooling
- - Instructions
-    - Building & Running
-    - Screenshots
+ - Instruction screenshots
- - Documentation for each individual plugin